Corporate Strategic Plan

 - City retains MacLennan Jaunkalns Miller Architects Ltd. for design and construction services(External link) for the new Pickering City Centre Park.

-Strategic Focus - Improve quality of life
+Strategic Focus: Improve quality of life

 - Pickering celebrated the opening of Jerry Coughlan Health & Wellness Centre(External link), a new state-of-the-art Surgical Centre and health-care facility.